robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Lauren even gave me a hug after dinner.

 “Please don’t take it personally,” she said gently.
-“It’s this—mess.”
+“It’s this — mess.”

 Sarah was gripping the top of a wine bottle, her lips tight, as she started to twist it.